CassandraB670/holbertonschool-shell/io_redirections_and_filters/README.md

 Task 16 - file 16-whatsnext
 	Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+Task 17 - file 17-hidethisword
+	Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.